meltano/handbook/src/_peopleops/index.md

 ### Laptops and offboarding

-If at the time of offboarding a departing team member has not completed 1 calendar year of employment at the time of offboarding or has received a laptop refresh within the prior year, they have the option to either purchase their laptop for its current market value or to return it to Meltano.
+If at the time of offboarding a departing team member has not completed 1 calendar year of employment or has received a laptop refresh within the prior year, they have the option to either purchase their laptop for its current market value or to return it to Meltano.
 The market value will be based on [Apple's trade-in calculator](https://www.apple.com/shop/trade-in).

 If at the time of offboarding, the laptop has been used by the team member for more than one year, the departing team member can opt to either keep it at no cost or to return it to Meltano.
 If a departing team member choses to keep a laptop it must be factory reset within 2 weeks of departure.